 Grade (G): How different are the cancer cells from surrounding healthy cells?

 Using the TNM system, the "T" plus a number (1 to 4) and letter (a, b, or c) is used to describe the size and location of the tumor.
 Specific tumor information is listed below.

 TX: The primary tumor cannot be evaluated.

-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Each type of tumor drains into nearby lymph nodes, called regional lymph nodes.
 Sarcoma rarely spreads to the lymph nodes.

 N1: The cancer has spread to the regional lymph nodes.

 The "M" in the TNM system indicates if the cancer has spread to other parts of the body, called distant metastasis.